Nutanix-APJ/NHT/Volumes/volumes.rst

 Configure Acropolis Block Services
 ++++++++++++++++++++++

-Create Cluster External Data Services IP:
-1. Login to Prism
+Open \https://*<POCxx-ABC Cluster IP>*:9440 (\https://10.42.xx.37:9440) in your browser and log in with the following credentials:

+- **Username** - admin
+- **Password** - techX2019!

-2. Click the Cluster name in the upper left hand corner to access the Cluster Details
-3. Enter the Cluster External Data Services IP Address provided to you in your Assigned Cluster Details (if it is not already set).
+Create Cluster External Data Services IP: Click the Cluster name in the upper left hand corner to access the Cluster Details ，enter the Cluster External Data Services IP Address (10.42.xx.38) in your Assigned Cluster Details.
+Close Cluster Details and proceed to Configure Guests.

 .. figure:: images/1.png

-4. Close Cluster Details and proceed to Configure Guests.

 Enable and Configure ABS in Prism for Windows
 +++++++++++++++++++++++++++++++++++

-Ensure that the Windows2012R2-Prod VM has access to the Network:
+Ensure that the *initials*-Windows_VM has access to the Network:
-1. Login to Prism
-2. Navigate to the VM Dashboard, Table View
-3. Select Windows2012R2-Prod VM, and click Update
-4. Ensure that the VM has a NIC added, if it does not, add one now and attach it to VLAN0.
+Login to Prism, navigate to the VM Dashboard, Table View, select *initials*-Windows_VM, and click Update, ensure that the VM has a NIC added, if it does not, add one now and attach it to VLAN0.

 .. figure:: images/2.png

-5. Save the VM Settings and continue to the next steps.
+Save the VM Settings and continue to the next steps.

 Login to the Windows Server guest VM to get the iSCSI iqn name:

-1. Login to Windows2012R2-Prod on your assigned cluster with username “administrator” and password “nutanix/4u”
-2. Click in the upper right hand corner of the desktop for the search window to appear.
+Login to *initials*-Windows_VM on your assigned cluster with username “administrator” and your password.
+Click in the upper right hand corner of the desktop for the search window to appear.
 It looks like a looking glass.
 Click the Search icon.
 Enter iscsi and “iscsi” and it will resolve to “iSCSI Initiator.”
+Start the Windows iSCSI service.

 .. figure:: images/3.png

-3. Click the “Configuration” tab to find the iqn.
+Click the “Configuration” tab to find the iqn.
 Make a note of it for a later step.

 .. figure:: images/4.png

 Create a Volume Group in Prism:
-5. Login to Prism
-6. Navigate to the Storage Dashboard
-7. Click “+ Volume Group” to create a new Volume Group
-8. In the Volume Group Window give the volume group a name, Add a new disk and leave the default of “Allocate On Container” selected and the default container selected, and input a size for the disk of 60 and click Add.
+Go back to Prism UI, navigate to the Storage Dashboard, click “+ Volume Group” to create a new Volume Group, in the Volume Group Window give the volume group a name, add a new disk and leave the default of “Allocate On Container” selected and the default container selected, and input a size for the disk of 60 and click Add.

 9. Click Save.